 You’re getting sleepy, very sleepy.
 This stereotypical line, delivered by fictional hypnosis for decades, has given hypnosis a bad rap.

-The truth is that this view of hypnosis is relatively new.
-People have used hypnosis for its therapeutic benefits for hundreds of years.
+The truth is that the idea of stage hypnosis is relatively new.
+Researchers and medical professionals have been exploring the what is hypnosis question for hundreds of years.

-In fact, it’s one of the oldest forms of Western psychology.
+In fact, hypnosis is one of the oldest forms of Western psychology.

 The Hindus in ancient India, for instance, made self-hypnosis a tenant of their religious practice, and Avicenna, a Persian physician, first documented the hypnotic state in 1027.